-In 2022, 3,770 children were hospitalized and received treatment.
+In 2024, 2,935 children were hospitalized and received treatment.
+The average hospitalization was 4.3 days.

 4.3 Mothers' Residency Department

 Respect for children and their families, regardless of their social background, is a key feature at Caritas Baby Hospital, as is the hospital's holistic approach to medical care.
 Parents of sick children are systematically included in treatment pathways.
 Mothers of hospitalized children are permitted to stay overnight in special accommodations, enabling them to remain close to their children - which promotes both the children's sense of wellbeing and supports healing.